 https://doi.org/10.20435/serie-estudos.v26i56.1528

-Thomas R. Eimer , Radboud University Nijmegen
+Thomas R. Eimer , Radboud University Nijmegen, Nijimegen, The Netherlands;

 Assistant Professor of International Relations at Radboud University Nijmegen, Institute for Management Research, Department of Political Science and Public Administration.

-Maliene Kip, Radboud University Nijmegen
+Maliene Kip, Radboud University Nijmegen, Nijimegen, The Netherlands.

 Junior Teacher at University of Amsterdam, Faculty of Social and Behavioural sciences, Department of Political Science.